sebapersson/PEtab.jl/docs/src/Boehm.md

 ## Where to go from here

-Next, if you want the estimate the model we suggest you take a look at the (ADD!).
+Next, if you want the estimate the model we suggest you take a look at the [Parameter Estimation (Model Calibration)](@ref parameter_estimation).
 We also recommend [Choosing best options for a PEtab problem](@ref best_options) guide.
-Additionally, we recommend exploring the [Supported gradient and hessian methods](@ref gradient_support) section.
-In case you want to provide your model-file as a Julia-file instead of an SBML file take a look at [Providing a model as a Julia file instead of an SBML File](@ref Beer_Julia_import).
+In case you want to setup the PEtab problem directory in Julia take a look at [Creating a PEtab Parameter Estimation Problem in Julia](@ref define_in_julia)